 Curry Village is typically open April – October.

-Best Places to Stay Near Yosemite
+6 Best Places To Stay Near Yosemite National Park

 If you plan to spend a night before and / or after visiting Yosemite in a hotel, this section is where you will find the best hotels in all of the most popular areas near the park.

-You can choose to stay outside the park for your entire visit to Yosemite to save money, just be aware you will have to drive in and out of the park each day.
+You can also choose to stay outside the park for your entire visit to Yosemite to save money, just be aware you will have to drive in and out of the park each day.

 Nearby vacation homes, yurts and cabins can be unjustifiably expensive for what you are getting, so our advice is to use our recommendations, research and find the best price vs convenience ratio.